Taiwolawal/CloudWatchAgent-Using-AWSSystemManager/README.md

 ![image](https://github.com/Taiwolawal/CloudWatchAgent-Using-AWSSystemManager/assets/50557587/da27ffa6-17e9-4e02-be5a-6b7fa99611e1)

-We need to change our configuration for datasource in Grafana to focus only on CWAgent (Cloudwatch agents).
-In the namespace section enter ```CWAgent``` and save.The remaining settings are the same
+We need to change our configuration for datasource in Grafana to focus also on CWAgent (Cloudwatch agents).
+In the namespace section enter ```CWAgent``` and save.
+The remaining settings are the same

 ![image](https://github.com/Taiwolawal/CloudWatchAgent-Using-AWSSystemManager/assets/50557587/08e69d15-49d0-450e-a1e5-f327da4c63a6)